Best prices without any hidden costs

 Further east, your camper van journey will take you to Turku.
 The oldest city in Finland welcomes its visitors with a view of the medieval Turku Castle, which you can also visit.
 The city's landmark is Turku Cathedral, which is located in the historic city centre.

 From Turku, you continue your journey north along the unique archipelago coast.
-The deep blue Baltic Sea is always to the left of your campervan.
+The deep blue Baltic Sea is always to the left of your RV.
 The numerous islands off the coast form one of the largest archipelagos in the world.
 In summer, the region is one of the sunniest areas in Finland and the clear sea invites you to swim.
 In the city of Oulu, you can already get in the mood for the new landscape that welcomes you as soon as you leave the coast of the Gulf of Bothnia behind you on the border with Sweden.
 You will cross the gateway to the north, the city of Rovaniemi, cross the Arctic Circle and find yourself in the endless expanse of Lapland.
 If time and your itinerary allow, you can explore the various national parks in Lapland and spend some relaxing time in the silence and seclusion.

 On the way back to Helsinki, you will cross the Finnish Lake District and the hill country from north to south.
 The numerous lakes invite you to go boating and relax on the shore.
-You should plan a few days here to round off your campervan road trip.
-You can rent a place at one of the campsites or make use of the Everyman's Right and find a nice place in nature.
+You should plan a few days here to round off your RV road trip.
+You can rent a place at one of the campgrounds or make use of the Everyman's Right and find a nice place in nature.
 Here, too, you have the opportunity to go on a photo safari in the forest areas of the national parks to see one of the rare brown bears.
 Canoe trips on the lakes are also popular excursions that are offered in many places.
 You can either go on a guided tour with a local guide who can also tell you a lot of interesting facts about the region, or you can go exploring on your own and become one with nature in the silence.

 Another highlight that should not be missed on your trip with the camper is a visit to a Finnish sauna.
 The scent of fresh birch twigs, the heat in the small wooden hut, the hot steam after the infusion and the subsequent mental and physical relaxation, these experiences should not be missed, they round off every holiday perfectly.

-Back in Helsinki, you can spend a few more days in the city or the surrounding area, buy souvenirs and slowly say goodbye to Finland before you hand in your campervan and fly back home.
+Back in Helsinki, you can spend a few more days in the city or the surrounding area, buy souvenirs and slowly say goodbye to Finland before you hand in your RV and fly back home.

-Once you have made these points clear, you can rent your campervan and start the best weeks of the year in Finland.
+Once you have made these points clear, you can rent your RV and start the best weeks of the year in Finland.
 Refuelling and shopping in Finland is just as easy as in Germany.
 Prices are slightly higher than in Germany, but not by much.
 In Finland you also pay in euros, so you don't have to change money before your holiday.